wehappit/nsequence/README.md

 reminder.
 But, for forecasting and planning purposes, you want to be able to retrieve for a given event recall data (or metadata inferred from the related event) for a given period in the past (or future).

+The reminder system can be conceptualized as a mathematical sequence, where each term represents a distinct instance of the scheduled event reminder.
+Consider an event that needs to be reminded every ff hours starting from a specific date dd; this scheduling pattern can be mathematically modelled and managed using the NSequence library.
+In this context, the func parameter of NSequence is instrumental in defining the mathematical relationship between the sequence terms (each reminder instance) and their occurrences in time.

+To illustrate, if an event is to be reminded every ff hours starting from a date dd, the reminder function could be expressed as R(n)=d+nfR(n)=d+nf, where nn is the nn-th term of the sequence (or the nn-th reminder instance), dd is the starting point (initial date and time), and ff is the frequency in hours.
+This function effectively calculates the date and time for each subsequent reminder based on its position in the sequence.

 ## Key Features